Verifoxx-LTD/verifoxx-morello-compartment-framework/README.md

 Compartments may require access to system services which are not available to compartmentalised code.
 To deal with this, the capability manager can provide a *service callback* API which allows a compartment to call back into the capability manager to carry out some action on behalf of the compartment.
 This is handled via the same mechanism, whereby boiler-plate code provides a seamless transition between the compartment and capability manager to service the callback function.

 Although many aspects are generic CHERI, this framework is designed for Morello.
 All compartment code runs in the restricted PE state and all capability manager code runs in the executive PE state.

-Furthermore this framework is intended for Morello Aarch64 Linux.
+This framework was developed on Linux.
 All compartment code is built to a dynamic shared object ELF file which is loaded at runtime by a the capability manager exeuctable using *dlopen()*.
 This leads to some complexities because the auxiliary vector for the executable will be used by the loader to resolve any relocations within the shared object file, and hence the compartment will end up with executive permissions.
 To resolve this, all symbols are "patched" after loading (this time consuming exercise would be better handled by modifying the loader's library source code).

 This has additional restrictions as follows: